 - Using creative methods to work with Post Traumatic Stress Disorder,

-I am the course leader for the BSc Psychology and Counselling award as well as the module leader for the Core Counselling Skills.
+I am the course leader for the BSc Psychology and Counselling award as well as the module leader for the level 6 Personal and Professional Perspectives in Counselling module.
 I teach across all 3 levels of the Psychology and Counselling Degree as well as being involved in delivering lectures for some of the Psychology Modules.
 I am also involved in supervising third year project.